-If the review committee decides a student is responsible for an offense and assigns a sanction, the chair of the review committee notifies the student in writing of the committee's decision and of the sanction within one week of the hearing.
-A copy of the letter is sent by the vice provost for undergraduate programs to the dean of students, the department chair of the student's major, and the professor of record.
-The letter will note that an additional violation of the Academic Integrity Policy will normally result in suspension or dismissal from the university.

-- The professor of the course, upon receipt of the letter from the review committee chair, will execute the sanction that the review committee has determined to be appropriate.
-The chair then sends all documents relevant to the case to the Office of the Vice Provost for Undergraduate Programs. - 3.
-If the semester's grade must be submitted before the necessary hearing procedures and appeals are completed, an IP (in progress) grade will be authorized by the Office of the Vice Provost for Undergraduate Programs. - 4.
+- 1. If the review committee decides a student is responsible for an offense and assigns a sanction, the chair of the review committee notifies the student in writing of the committee's decision and of the sanction within one week of the hearing.
+A copy of the letter is sent by the Office of the Provost designee, to the dean of students, the department chair of the student's major, and the professor of record.
+The letter will note that an additional violation of the Academic Integrity Policy will normally result in suspension or dismissal from the university. - The professor of the course, upon receipt of the letter from the review committee chair, will execute the sanction that the review committee has determined to be appropriate.
+The chair then sends all documents relevant to the case to the Office of the Provost designee. - 3.
+If the semester's grade must be submitted before the necessary hearing procedures and appeals are completed, an IP (in progress) grade will be authorized by the Office of the Provost designee. - 4.
 A finding of responsibility for academic dishonesty with regard to a particular course will void any earlier withdrawal from that course.
 A grade of F in a course assigned due to an academic integrity violation will preclude a subsequent withdrawal from that course.
 A finding of responsibility for academic dishonesty may be considered in academic probation extensions and appeals.